-Laser Frenectomies in Decatur IL
+Gentle Laser Frenectomies for Kids in Decatur IL

 Does your young child have trouble latching on while nursing?
-Does an older child have a large gap between their front teeth or are they having difficult pronouncing certain words?
+Does an older child have a large gap between their front teeth or are they having difficulty pronouncing certain words?
 You might be seeing the effects of a frenulum that is too thick or tight.

 What Is a Frenulum?